srianumakonda/Lane-Detection-in-CARLA/README.md

 ## Algorithm

-I used the U-Net model which is a model that was made for biomedical image segmentation by teh University of Freiburg.
+I used the U-Net model which is a model that was made for biomedical image segmentation by the University of Freiburg.

 ![U-net architecture](https://lmb.informatik.uni-freiburg.de/people/ronneber/u-net/u-net-architecture.png)